PaigeRuppel/design-patterns-java/src/main/java/com/paigeruppel/udemy/designpatterns/structural/StructuralPatterns.md

   * Bridge pattern allows you to avoid entity explosion

 *Bridge* = A mechanism that decouples an interface (hierarchy) from an implementation (hierarchy).

+___

+## Composite
+* Motivation
+  * Objects use other objects' fields/methods through inheritance and composition
+  * Composition lets us make compound objects
+    * E.g., a mathematical expression composed of simple expresions; or
+    * A shape group made of several different shapes
+  * Composite design pattern is used to treat both single (scalar) and composite objects uniformly
+    * I.e., Foo and List<Foo> have common APIs

+*Composite* + A mechanism for treating individual (scalar) objects and compositions of objects in a uniform manner.